Mike Tindall Says He Wants Prince Harry and Meghan Markle to "Be Happy" After Royal Exit - E! Online

 "They're busy doing what they're doing, and I just want them to be happy with what they're doing and be happy with each other," Tindall, who is married to Harry's cousin Zara Tindall, said in a video of the interview shared by The Daily Mail.
 "You know, he's stressed that it's all about his family, so you've got to support him through that."

 The interview came more than four months after Harry and Meghan officially stepped back as senior members of the royal family.
-Since doing so, Harry and Meghan have continued to support causes close to their heart and spend time with their 15-month-old son Archie Harrison.
+Since doing so, Harry and Meghan have continued to support causes close to their hearts and spend time with their 15-month-old son Archie Harrison.
 The family of three also left Los Angeles and moved into a new home in Santa Barbara, Calif. in July.

 However, they've faced challenges, too.
 In July, the couple filed a lawsuit against unnamed parties over allegations of invasion of privacy.
 In the court document obtained by E!
 News, Harry and Meghan's lawyer, Michael J. Kump, claimed unknown individuals had been taking and "shopping photographs" of the duke and duchess' son.
 Per the documents, the photos were allegedly taken of activities in the backyard of the family's residence, unbeknownst to Meghan and Harry.